 Complete the class FrequencyGenerator to implement the basic frequency method described above.
 The letter frequencies should be read into an array (or equivalent) from the file letter-frequencies.txt.
-The Random instance should be used to obtain the random numbers needed for the algorithm.
+As mentioned previously, the Random instance should be used to obtain the random numbers needed for the algorithm.